 - Developing skills for improving your relationships.

-- Finding resolution to the issues or concerns that led you to seek therapy.
+- Finding resolution to the issues or concerns that led you to seek career counseling.

 - Learning new ways to cope with stress, anxiety, confidence, stress, disappointments and confidence associated with career and employment issues.